EDUCBA

 Pros & Cons of Goal Seek in Excel

-• The Goal Seek will allow the user to find out the accurate data by back calculating the resulting cell by giving a specific value to it.
+• Goal Seek allows the user to find accurate data by back-calculating the resulting cell by giving a specific value to it.

-• Goal Seek Feature can be used with the Scenario Manager feature.
+• Goal Seek can work with the Scenario Manager feature as well.

 • Data must contain a formula to work.